tbp.monty.frameworks.environments#

 • patch_size – height and width of patch in pixels, defaults to 10

-Close the environmnt releasing all resources.
+Close the environment and release all resources.

-Any call to any other environment method may raise an exception
+Any call to any other environment method may raise an exception.

 get_image_patch(img, loc, patch_size)[source]#